History of the Baháʼí Faith: Bábism

 In mid-1850 a new prime minister, Amir Kabir, ordered the execution of the Báb, probably because various Bábí insurrections had been defeated and the movement's popularity appeared to be waning.
 The Báb was brought back to Tabríz from Chihríq, so that he could be shot by a firing squad.
 On the morning of July 9, 1850, the Báb was taken to the courtyard of the barracks in which he was being held, where thousands of people had gathered to watch.
 The Báb and a companion (a young man named Anis) were suspended on a wall and a large firing squad prepared to shoot.
 After the order was given to shoot and the smoke cleared, the Báb was no longer in the courtyard and Anis stood there unharmed; the bullets apparently had not harmed either man, but had cut the rope suspending them from the wall.
 (Note: Sir Justin Shiel, Queen Victoria's Envoy Extraordinary and Minister Plenipotentiary in Tehran, wrote to Lord Palmerston, the British Secretary of State for Foreign Affairs, on July 22, 1850, regarding the execution.
 The letter, can be found in its original form as document F.O.
 60/152/88 in the archives of the Foreign Office at the Public Records Office in London.)
 The soldiers subsequently found the Báb in another part of the barracks, completely unharmed.
 He was tied up for execution a second time, a second firing squad was ranged in front of them, and a second order to fire was given.
 This time, the Báb and his companion were killed.
 Their remains were dumped outside the gates of the town to be eaten by animals.

 The remains, however, were rescued by a handful of Bábis and were hidden.
-Over time the remains were secretly transported by way of Isfahan, Kermanshah, Baghdad and Damascus, to Beirut and thence by sea to Acre, Israel on the plain below Mount Carmel in 1899.
-In 1909, the remains were finally interred in a special tomb, erected for this purpose by ʻAbdu'l-Bahá, on Mount Carmel in the Holy Land in Haifa, Israel.
+Over time the remains were secretly transported by way of Isfahan, Kermanshah, Baghdad and Damascus, to Beirut and thence by sea to Acre in Palestine, on the plain below Mount Carmel in 1899.
+In 1909, the remains were finally interred in a special tomb, erected for this purpose by ʻAbdu'l-Bahá, on Mount Carmel in the Holy Land in Haifa, Palestine.
 The Shrine of the Báb remains an important place of pilgrimage for Baháʼís.
 The Shrine is a protected site and in 2008 was listed on UNESCO's World Heritage Sites.